ngw/coolpay/README.md

 I've tried to keep the logic inside the classes, testing Thor commands is rather ugly and always ends up in testing 80% the Thor library and 20% the code underneath.
 This choice was mostly done because it's Sunday and I'm lazy, I'd test the CLI in a production environment.
 This is a test and I decided to search for Dilbert comics instead.
-KTNXBYE.
+*KTNXBYE*

 ![Alt desc](https://github.com/nofeed/coolpay/blob/master/assets/dilbert.gif)